dinhngockhanh/CINner/README.md

 The selection parameter serves as an indicator for the balance of tumor suppressor genes (TSGs) and oncogenes (OGs), as arms with high OG counts are commonly amplified and arms with many TSGs frequently get lost in cancer.

-The model for selection of driver mutations (right on the figure below) seeks to portray the selection of individual TSGs and OGs directly.
+The model for selection of driver mutations (right schematic on the figure below) seeks to portray the selection of individual TSGs and OGs directly.
 In this model, the selection parameters for the wild-type (WT) and mutant (MUT) alleles of a gene, are defined according to whether the gene functions as a TSG or an OG in that specific cancer type.
 We assume that a cell’s fitness increases when